FrakGart/overpass-doc/en/targets/formats.md

 <a name="faithful"/>
 ## Specifying degree of detail

 First to the degree of detail.
 While the output format is controlled by a global setting for each query, the level of detail for each output command is controlled by its parameter.
-This makes it possible to mix different levels of detail in one query; this ability is required for the optimal amount of data [of some geometry variants](../full_data/osm_types.md#full).
+This makes it possible to mix different levels of detail in one query; this ability is required for the optimal amount of data [for some geometry variants](../full_data/osm_types.md#full).
 This is noted for the [Applications](index.md).

 To show the different levels of detail you can ask for we will use an example from the London suburb of Greenwich.
 The example is mainly chosen so that only a small number of nodes, ways and relations will be returned, and you can have  have a good look at the data in the _Data_ tab of Overpass Turbo.